pp4rs/2024-uzh-installation-guide/docs/python.md

 where the operating system name should be different for Mac users.

-Now we see that the terminal is using the Miniforge (conda-forge) version as we wanted.
+Now we see that the terminal is using the Miniforge/Miniconda version as we wanted.
 To quit the Python session we just opened, type the following at the `>>>`:

 ``` python